This Small-Batch Persimmon Jam is perfect if you want to make just a few jars of homemade jam.

 I tasted the fruits and the juice they released overnight and for me, the sugar quantity was enough.
 I added sugar with pectin in it, but if you don’t have this, you can add in the pot 2 organic apples, washed, halved, with the skin on.

-Pour the fruit mixture and the lemon juice to a medium pot and bring to a boil.
+Pour the fruit mixture and the lemon juice into a medium pot and bring to a boil.
 After it starts cooking, simmer it on low heat for approx. 1 hour or until has set.

 Apples have high concentrate of pectin, especially on the skin, add them to the jam to help it set.